-The DGA and IFTA have worked with a coalition of film industry organizations for over ten years to stem the tide of runaway production.
-The current effort focused on amending Section 181 to make the United States a competitive place for film and television production.
+The DGA and IFTA have worked with a coalition of film industry organizations for over thirteen years to stem the tide of runaway production.
 Combined with the incentives that many states have enacted, DGA and IFTA believe that the federal incentive will serve as an effective tool to keep more television and film production in the United States.